 After visiting the museum, we strolled back along Pieramozcau Avenue until we got to Nyamiha metro station and the Lenin overpass, from where we picked up the remaining section of the suggested walking tour detailed above.
 There are some interesting buildings on Pieramozcau Avenue including the Sports Palace and the Moscow cinema (*), which I thought was a fantastic looking building.
 You will also notice several Soviet-era shops selling furs (coats, hats etc.) along this street – apparently this is still a sizeable industry in Belarus.

-(*) If you like the look of the Moscow cinema, also check out the Children’s cinema (especially the interior), which is opposite the President Hotel (near the Belarusian State Art Museum) and futuristic-styled October cinema which is situated opposite the National Academy of Sciences of Belarus (nearest metro Akademija Navuk/Akademiya Nauk) and a fine example of Soviet Modernism.
+(*) If you like the look of the Moscow cinema, also check out the Children’s Cinema (especially the interior), which is opposite the President Hotel (near the Belarusian State Art Museum) and the October cinema which is situated opposite the National Academy of Sciences of Belarus (nearest metro Akademija Navuk/Akademiya Nauk) and a fine example of Soviet Modernism.

 The Belarusian Great Patriotic War Museum is pretty interesting – impressive from the outside and well-presented on the inside.
 There are several exhibition halls to get through and quite a lot of the descriptions are in English.
 Allow at least 1½ hours for a visit.
 The current price (May 2016) is BYR70,000 (US$3.50) plus BYR15,000 (US$0.75) to use a camera.

 Things to do in Minsk away from the city centre